Grilled Marinated Medley

 Grilled Tuscan Vegetables

-I’ve made grilled Tuscan vegetables a few times now and sometimes I leave off the Parmesan and sometimes I don’t.
+I’ve made grilled Tuscan vegetables a few times now and sometimes I leave out the Parmesan and sometimes I don’t.
 Sometimes I add a pinch or two of red pepper flake for a little kick and sometimes I don’t.
 And if I don’t have spinach leaves?
 Or zucchini?
 That’s ok.
 You can substitute just about any vegetable you have on hand, but I always include the artichoke hearts.
 Always.
+They’re the something that makes these vegetables different than pretty much any side dish like it.

 I recommend that you use a grill basket when making this dish if you’re not using foil.
-I makes cooking easier and you don’t have to worry about anything falling through the grates.
+It makes cooking easier and you don’t have to worry about anything falling through the grates.
 And cleanup is easier too!
+I’ve got several and they’ve lasted for years and years.

 Also try my fantastic grilled marinated medley and my awesome grilled marinated asparagus!